Say It Like You Mean It: Release

 On February 6, 2002, Say It Like You Mean It was announced for release in July.
-In April 2002, the band toured Japan with Planet Smashers and Nicotine.
+In April 2002, the band toured Japan with The Planet Smashers and Nicotine.
 In April and May, the band went on tour with Brand New and Finch; the trek included an appearance at Skate and Surf Fest.
 Following this, the band went on a UK tour with New Found Glory and Finch.
 Between late June and mid-August, the band performed on the Warped Tour, appearing on the Drive-Thru stage.
 Say It Like You Mean It was made available for streaming on July 13, before being released on July 16 as a joint release by Drive-Thru and major label MCA Records.
 The band went on tour with Reel Big Fish in September and October.
 On October 27, a music video for "The Best of Me" was posted on Launch.com.
 The video starts with a guy attempting to impress a girl by playing music from a boombox outside of her residence.
 When the music stops, the band appear and start performing.

 In early and mid-November, the band toured with Taking Back Sunday, the Early November and the Exit, before touring with Park, The Early November and Yellowcard for the remainder of the month.
 Further touring with Taking Back Sunday, alongside the Reunion Show and Northstar, followed in December.
 In January 2003, the band went on a tour of Japan with New Found Glory and Good Charlotte, before embarking on a European tour with Reel Big Fish and Sugarcult.
 To coincide with these shows, Say It Like You Mean It was released in those territories.
 Between mid-February and late April, they went on a US tour with Sum 41, No Use for a Name and Authority Zero.

 A new music video was posted online for "The Best of Me" through MTV.com on June 13.
 The band went on a UK tour in June with support from From Autumn to Ashes and The Reunion Show.
 "The Best of Me" was released as a single on June 16.
 The band performed a few shows with Mae and River City High and Zolof the Rock & Roll Destroyer in early and mid-July.
 In mid-July and early August, the band appeared on the Warped Tour, playing on the main stage.
 "The Best of Me" was released to modern rock radio stations on July 22.
 Between late August and mid-October, the band performed on the Drive-Thru Records 2003 Invasion Tour.
 On September 8, the band performed on Jimmy Kimmel Live, which was followed by an appearance on IMX.
 In the same month, a music video was filmed for "Leaving"; it premiered during MTV2's Rock programme in November.